gsferreira/gsferreira.github.com/src/workshops/test-driven-development-csharp.md

 - stress-free developer life
 - abnormal level of confidence in code

-It sounds too good to be true.
-However, **few practices have the label "Transformational" used as often as TDD**.
+I know it sounds too good to be true.
+But, **few practices have the label "Transformational" used as often as TDD**.

-If TDD is so good, why is it not widely adopted?
+But let's talk about the question that's on your mind: If TDD is so good, why is it not widely adopted?

-**Even though TDD is a simple concept, it is hard to master.**
+**Although TDD is a simple concept, it is hard to master.**

 But don't worry about that.
-This workshop will take you there.
+This Workshop will take you there.

-**At the end of this workshop you will be able to:**
+**At the end of this Workshop you will be able to:**

 - Understand the steps involved during a TDD session.
 - Drive the development using automated tests.
-- Discover improved confidence and increase in development speed by writing tests first!
+- Test-drive code with External Dependencies.
 - Use refactoring techniques to improve code safely.
 - Write long-lasting tests resilient to changes.
-- Address the challenges of applying TDD in the context of a Team.
+- Be successful with TDD in the context of a Team.
 - Confidently evolve and maintain legacy applications using TDD.

 All using C# and your favourite tools.

-While the course is hands-on and interactive, you will also learn the TDD foundations.

-### Target audience

-This workshop is for a C# Software Developer who wants to set up his skills.
-If that's you, as far as you have basic knowledge of C# .NET and Testing, you are ready for this workshop.

-You can expect two days of hands-on and collaboration moments.

 I risk saying that at the end of this, you might become test-addicted.

-### Equipment needed
+### Is this Workshop for you?

+Do you want to improve your tests and code?
+If so, this Workshop is for you.

+If you have built C# .NET applications and have written unit tests in the past, you know all that's needed.

+I believe in learning through experience.
+So, you can expect two days of hands-on and collaboration moments.
+Warning: This is not a lecture-type workshop, so come ready to participate actively.

+### What will you need?

 I'm a strong believer you should learn using your favourite day-to-day tools.
-So, in this workshop, you only need:
+So, in this Workshop, you only need:

-- Your favourite IDE
+- Your favourite IDE (Visual Studio, JetBrains Rider, VS Code)
 - .NET 8
 - Docker (no need for Kubernetes)

-## Take the Workshop
+## How can you take the Workshop?

-This workshop is scheduled for:
+You can find this Workshop at:

 - [NDC Oslo 2024](https://ndcoslo.com/workshops/mastering-test-driven-development-tdd-in-c/32606744664a) (10-14 June 2024).